hadjichristslave/SMC/README.md

 #Output

-The random forest returns the distributions currently being observed in the point cloud.

 Past distributions are stored in a sqlite3 database in the local system.
-If a new distribution is observed, it is being added in the database.
+If a new distribution/landmark is observed, it is being added in the database.
 For now I think it is not possible to automatically add a training set, therefore one labeled manually is given to the method.

 #Results